vaxilu/x-ui/README_EN.md

 If you need more language options ,please open a issue and let me know that

 # Changes
+- 2023.07.18：Random Reality dest and serverNames;more detailed sniffing settings available
 - 2023.06.10：Enable TLS will reuse panel's certs and domain;add setting for ocspStapling;refactor device limit
 - 2023.04.09：Support REALITY for now
 - 2023.03.05：User expiry time limit for each user